piranti-persada/readitlater-policy/terms-of-service.md

 ## 4. Notifications and Shared Content
 If you enable reminders, you are responsible for the reminder times you set and for granting the permissions required by your device.

-If you share content into the app from another app, you agree that ReadItLater may process that shared text, URL, or attachment data to create or update an entry.
+If you share content into the app from another app, you agree that Pile may process that shared text, URL, or attachment data to create or update an entry.

 ## 5. AI Sorting and Local Preferences
 The app includes AI sorting suggestions and style memory settings.